SparkPost/support-docs/support/tech-resources/enabling-https-engagement-tracking-on-sparkpost.md

       ![](media/enabling-https-engagement-tracking-on-sparkpost/gcp-backend-create.png)

-    * This returns you to the "New HTTP(S) load balancer" view, showing 9with blue check marks) that "Backend configuration" and "Host and path rules" are done.
+    * This returns you to the "New HTTP(S) load balancer" view, showing with blue check marks that "Backend configuration" and "Host and path rules" are done.

       ![](media/enabling-https-engagement-tracking-on-sparkpost/gcp-https-lb-step2.png)